 Anna Moscowitz Kross—lawyer, judge, public official and advocate for women and the poor—was born in Neshves, Russia, on July 17, 1891.
-One of two surviving siblings out of nine, she was brought to New York City at age two by her immigrant parents, Maier and Esther (Drazen) Moscowitz.
+One of two surviving siblings out of nine, she was brought to New York City at age two by her immigrant parents, Maier, and Esther (Drazen) Moscowitz.
 Her parents were poor but deeply supportive of her ambitions and social goals.
 While still in high school, Anna helped to support her family by teaching English and by working in a factory at night.
-She studied at Teachers College, Columbia University in 1907 and won a scholarship to New York University’s law school, receiving her LL.B (Bachelor of Laws) degree in 1910 at age nineteen.
-In 1911 she received an LL.M., but could not take the bar examination until 1912, when she reached the age of twenty-one.
+She studied at Teachers College, Columbia University, in 1907 and won a scholarship to New York University’s law school, receiving her Bachelor of Laws degree in 1910 at age nineteen.
+In 1911 she received a Master of Laws, but could not take the bar examination until 1912, when she reached the age of twenty-one.
 She married Dr. Isidor Kross, a noted surgeon, on April 15, 1917.
 They had two daughters: Dr. Helen K. Golden and Dr. Alice K. Frankel.

 In her twenty years on the bench, Kross attained national prominence for her sociological approach to cases.
 For example, in 1946, she initiated, and then presided over, the Home Term Court, a special court section that heard domestic cases, such as spousal battery, desertion, and children’s issues.
 The Home Term Court facilities included one of the first day care centers for the children of parents in court, equipped privately through Kross’s efforts, as well as social workers who met with the plaintiffs and defendants of each case.